 If you’ve decided to go second hand, there’s a few more things you’ll need to consider when it comes to actually viewing the bike.

 You’ll need to ask to see the log book to prove that the bike is owned by the person selling it, and a complete service history, so you’ll get an idea of how well the bike has been looked after.

-You can also do a more comprehensive vehicle check online which will tell you whether the bike is stolen, in financial disrepute or has had its mileage clocked.
+You can also do a more comprehensive vehicle check online with the Driver and Vehicle Licencing Agency (DVLA) which will tell you whether the bike is stolen, in financial disrepute or has had its mileage clocked.

 If you do decide to buy the bike, make sure you get both sets of keys plus any spares and that it’s the same key that opens the ignition, tank and seat.

 Some dealers will allow you to test ride your bike of choice; just find a dealership local to you and book a test ride online.

 You’ll normally need to bring your ID and riding gear, sign a liability waiver and leave a credit card or small deposit.

 The test ride will usually be 15 minutes long which should give you enough time to get a real feel for what the bike can do; how the clutch engages, if the power delivery is decent, and if the breaks feel smooth.

 If you’re buying a second-hand bike from a private seller then it’s completely up to them if they’ll allow you to test ride the bike.

 If this is a deal-breaker for you, it’s worth checking with the seller that they’re happy for you to take the bike out, to avoid a wasted trip